SWAPS IN THE KITCHEN

 Milk from the milkman is more expensive but the bottles can be sent back and reused, saving hundreds of plastic bottles every year.

 Washing up liquid to a refillable variety

 Many waste free shops now have refilling stations for household cleaning products such as washing up liquid.
 Elf foods or the Cleaning Cabinet (Loughborough), The Green Place (Sileby) and Nada (Leicester) all have different options available.
-Alternatively, online companies such as Splosh send you sachets to refill your bottle.
-You then send the sachet back for them to re-purpose.
+Agora now sell Splosh and are able to take the sachets.

 Individually wrapped food to bulk buy

 Convenience has lead to individual packets of just about everything - rice, sweets, cheese you name it.
-Yes, going back to buying regular rice which has to be cooked takes time but it will save huge amounts of un-recyclable plastic.
+Yes, going back to buying regular rice which has to be cooked means a longer cooking time but it will save huge amounts of un-recyclable plastic.